mgrolinger/plantumlstubber/README.md

 e.g. `$MODULE_WORKING_DIR$` in Intellij: ![](documentation/Intellij_Config.png)

 ## Future Plans
-* The support of plantuml version prior to 1.2020.7 will be dropped soon from this application, as the old way of functions is not really working.
-I use the new version exclusively and as far as I know I am the only one so...
+* The support of plantuml version prior to 1.2020.7 will be dropped by the end of 2020 from this application, as the old way of functions is not really working.
+I use the new version exclusively and as far as I know, I am the only one using this application, so...
 * Automatic color schemes for domain colors if the domain is not defined
 * Refactoring of SingleController, which is not working anymore, before one could use the rest api e.g. via Jenkins to generate the PlantUML files

-_last update 27.09.2020_
+_last update 08.12.2020_